-- Posts fine to student account.
+- Post fine to student account.

-- Posts penalties to student account.
+- Post penalties to student account.

-- Posts payments received to student account.
+- Post payments received to student account.

 - Sends out late notices.

 - Prints invoice/statement of all accounts at the close of the month.

 - Mails copies of the invoice/statement to the operator of the vehicle and the owner of the vehicle.

 - Notifies the Vice President for Finance and Administration when student has:

 - Delinquent Account

-- Has four (4) outstanding violations
+- o Has four (4) outstanding violations